Deepakmukka1/Todo-CLI/README.md

 ### 1. Help

-Use the `help` command to see the usage
+Use the `todo help` command to see the usage

 ```
 $ todo help